ironbay/inferno-typescript-template/README.md

 ### Usage
+This project uses Webpack for managing the build pipeline

 #### Debug
 This starts a Webpack development server on `http://localhost:8080` Changes made to the source will be automatically reloaded